top of page

 • Frees Hands: It makes everyday tasks more manageable while still nurturing the baby.

 For families navigating postpartum recovery, substance use treatment, or mental health challenges, babywearing can also be a grounding and healing practice.
+It connects individuals with their culture and enhances their sense of identity.

 How to Babywear Safely